 WE ARE HERE FOR YOU

 Additionally, we have secure and free ways for you to provide us needed tax or other documentation to work on your engagement.
 Along with mailing options, you may access our secure file transfer service (LeapFile) or upload the information to your DWC Client Portal (login credentials required for the Portal).
-If you do not have a Client Portal set up, contact your DWC representative for access.
-Please do not send confidential and personal information via email.

 If you are not able to provide documents electronically to us per the above options, please call us and we will find the best way to exchange needed information.
 For Glenwood Springs and Grand Junction clients, we have a convenient and secure “drop box” located just outside the front doors of the building.